GPh83/resticterm/README.md

 # resticterm

-resticterm is a multi-platform UI for restic backup software. (https://restic.net/) It's a terminal user interface, strange for Windows but usefull through SSH under Linux for exemple.
+resticterm is a multi-platform UI for restic backup software. (https://restic.net/)
+It's a terminal user interface, strange for Windows but useful through SSH under Linux for exemple.

 # Usage